Meghan McCain Is Almost Giving ‘Permission To Be Violent,’ Says Beto O’Rourke

 — Meghan McCain (@MeghanMcCain) September 5, 2019

-Since the shooting in El Paso, in which 22 people were killed in a Wal-Mart, O’Rourke has shifted the focus of his campaign onto gun control.
+Since the shooting in El Paso, in which 22 people were killed in a Walmart, O’Rourke has shifted the focus of his campaign onto gun control.
 It is a popular cause for many Americans, and 61 percent of the public support something to be done about gun violence in the country, per NPR.

 In addition to the El Paso shootings, a man recently killed seven people in West Texas after being pulled over while driving.